 To create a curved plot line with a specific radius

-- Select CAD> Draw Line , then click and drag to draw a CAD line from the end of line 4 to the beginning of line 1.
+- Next, using the Draw Line tool, click and drag to draw a CAD line from the end of Line 4 to the beginning of Line 1 to connect the two.

-- Select this line and click the Change Line/Arc edit button.
-The arc should curve outward, similar to our sample image.
+- Select this line and click on the Change Line/Arc edit button.
+By default, the arc will curve outward.

-If you have received plot plan information from a surveyor, keep in mind that any given line can be described in two ways using Quadrant Bearings, and not all surveyors will describe the lines of a given plot in the same direction (ie, clockwise or counterclockwise).
+Keep in mind when you go to create your own plot plan, that if you have received the plot plan information from a surveyor, the direction of any given line can be described in two ways using Quadrant Bearings, and not all surveyors will describe the lines of a given plot in the same direction, i.e., clockwise or counterclockwise.
 If the lines are not described in the same direction, your result will not be a closed polyline.

 To view the plot perimeter in 3D

-- Click on the edit handle at the top left corner and drag it to the top left corner of your polyline, at the end of line 1.
+- Next, click on the edit handle in the top left corner, and drag it to the top left corner of your polyline at the end of Line 1.

-- Click on the bottom line of the Terrain Perimeter and click the Break Line edit button.
-Click on the bottom line near the plot plan arc to create a new corner handle at the point where you clicked.
+- After you have done this, select the bottom line of the Terrain Perimeter, select the Add Break edit tool, then click on the bottom line near the plot plan arc to create a new corner handle at the point where you clicked.

-- You can now click and drag this new diamond shaped edit handle to the end of line 4.
+- Now you can click and drag this new diamond shaped edit handle to the end of line 4.

-- Select the new line segment that needs to become the arc and click click the Change Line/Arc edit button, as we did earlier to create the arc in the plot plan.
+- Select the new line segment that needs to become the arc and click click the Change Line/Arc edit button, as you did earlier to create the arc in the plot plan.

-- With the new curved segment selected, click Open Object edit button and on the Selected Arc panel of the Polyline Specification dialog:
+- Finally, with the new curved segment selected, click Open Object edit button and on the Selected Line/Arc panel of the Terrain Specification dialog:

-- Enter the same Radius value as you did for the plot plan polyline.
+- Enter the same Radius and Arc Length values as you did for the plot plan polyline.

-If you wish, you can use the Text tools to add length and bearing information in floor plan view.
+If you wish, you can use the Text tools in plan view to add length and bearing information for each edge of the plot plan.